New or relocating pharmacy

 - Notification of Australian Business Number and reference identification for tax treatment purposes and recipient created tax invoice agreement form

-Read more about registering for online claiming for the PBS on the Department of Human Services website.
+Read more about registering for online claiming for the PBS as a pharmacist on the Services Australia website.

 Contact usFor any queries, please email details of your enquiry to email@example.com or call PBS Approved Suppliers on 1800 316 389.